 This webiste is a place where I try to anser those questions.

+This understanding shapes everything I do.
 Through writing, teaching, and hands-on work, I focus on creating conditions where learning and relationships can remain alive.
-I approach behaviour not as something to be corrected, but as communication shaped by history, context, and relationship.
+I approach behaviour as communication shaped by social connections, history, cognition, and environmental factors that affect our relationships.